Home » Why Do Rats Scream?

 Rats scream out of fear, pain, or distress.

-They’re normally quiet animals that communicate using high-pitched sounds not audible to the human ear.
+They’re generally quiet animals that communicate using high-pitched sounds not audible to the human ear.
 If you hear a rat screaming or squealing, something is irrefutably wrong.

 A rat that feels trapped will scream as a sign of fear.
 The scream responds to the vulnerable situation the rat finds itself in.
 It also acts as a warning to other rats in the area of looming danger.
 When other rats in the colony hear the call of distress, they’ll panic and scamper for safety.